 Located on the coast of Kvarner Bay, this island is ideal for a snorkeling trip.
 There are numerous beautiful bays, filled with fish and exotic plants.
 You can also sail up and along the coast of Veli Losinj for your chance of spotting dolphins in one of the many small bays.

 This famous riviera is a section of the Croatian Adriatic coast in Dalmatia and extends for about 60 kilometers.
 Dive in and discover fish, small octopus, sea urchins, small crabs and much more in the crystal clear waters.
 Another plus of the Makarska Riviera in Croatia are the numerous beautiful beaches.
 Despite the high popularity and the many travelers during the summer, secluded coves are still numerous.
 They just have to be discovered.
 For this, we definitely recommend renting your own boat.
 Drop anchor wherever you like, jump into the water, and off you go to discover the underwater world of this unique riviera.

 Another top area for a snorkeling trip at the southern tip of Istria.
 The visibility underwater is hard to beat and invites you to go looking for spider crabs, seahorses and other creatures of the Adriatic.
 The caves of Cape Kamjak are also good for snorkeling along with many rocky swimming holes and places for cliff jumping.
 “Simply let go” seems to be the motto to live by here.

 Croatia offers many more besides these top five snorkeling sites.
-Consider planning a yacht charter holiday in Croatia to discover them all and create your very own epic snorkeling trip.
+Consider planning a sailboat rental in Croatia to discover them all and create your very own epic snorkeling trip.
 It would most certainly be a trip of a lifetime!